 Sanctification: This very important doctrine hasn't changed.
 The commands to holiness and the principles by which we become more holy and Christ-like are still in Scripture and include imperatives.
 We are to apply Bible precepts (teachings), Bible principles, and even be sanctified in our preferences.
 Sanctification is a work of God in the believer, but that does not eliminate the believers' responsibility to respond with obedience of his own volition.
 (Tit 2:11-15, 1 Tim 6:11, Eph 4:22, Col 3:9, et. al.)

-- Preaching: Many love preaching that tickles the ears and is done in an entertaining style.
+Preaching: Many love preaching that tickles the ears and is done in an entertaining style.
 Preaching is not sanctified entertainment.
+Real preaching must keep the attention but with the right things.
 Real preaching must be from Scripture.
 It must be rich with Bible doctrine.
 It must give a greater understanding of the text, not simply a greater understanding of a moral or practical concept.
 Expository preaching is the most effective way (though not the only way) to accomplish this.
 In this way the Scriptures can, as it were, speak for themselves.
-This kind of preaching can be both dynamic/engaging and rich with Bible content.
+This kind of preaching can be dynamic, engaging, and rich with Bible content.
 We certainly make no claims to having mastered this, but it is our constant endeavor to approach preaching in this way.

-- Thinking: It really is becoming a lost art!
+Thinking: It really is becoming a lost art!
 While there is much to think about in our generation, it's easy to get bogged down with unproductive and discouraging thoughts - the results being unedifying speech.
 We should think long and hard enough about error in these difficult times to answer it fully, but not to the point that our speech becomes bitter, course, and negative.
-Being a thinking person is NOT for the purpose of knowing things other people do not know, or for positioning oneself in a place of judgement over another, or for forming cliques in which one has to be a theologian to feel comfortable.
+Being a thinking person is NOT for the purpose of knowing things other people do not know, or for positioning oneself in a place of judgement over another, or for forming cliques in which one has to be a theologian to fit in.
 Having the right kind of thinking IS for purpose of God's people being like-minded one with another.
-This kind of thinking needs parameters.
-Scripture gives us those parameters!
+This kind of thinking needs parameters, and Scripture gives us those!
 (Phil 1:27 ff.)